The PagerDuty connector enables you to trigger, acknowledge, and resolve PagerDuty alerts. In particular, it uses the v2 Events API.

 - Dedup Key

 All actions sharing this key will be associated with the same PagerDuty alert.
 This value is used to correlate trigger and resolution.
 This value is optional, and if not set, defaults to

-<alert ID>:<alert instance ID>.
+<rule ID>:<alert ID>.
 The maximum length is 255 characters.
 See alert deduplication for details.

 - An optional ISO-8601 format date-time, indicating the time the event was detected or generated.

 An optional value indicating the component of the source machine that is responsible for the event, for example

 An optional value indicating the logical grouping of components of a service, for example

 - An optional value indicating the affected system, preferably a hostname or fully qualified domain name.
 Defaults to the Kibana saved object id of the action.